Wealth

 - Voltaire

-cashing storefronts, or court and prison fines and fees, the poor pay to be
+storefronts, or court and prison fines and fees, the poor pay to be poor and

-poor and the wealth extracted from them enhances the bottom lines of large
+the wealth extracted from them enhances the bottom lines of large banks, big

-that there were functions to poverty – the poor contributed in particular ways
+were functions to poverty – the poor contributed in particular ways to the

-The poor do society’s ‘dirty work’ – dangerous, filthy, undignified jobs
+poor do society’s ‘dirty work’ – dangerous, filthy, undignified jobs no one

-no one else wants to do.
-Because the poor are required to work for low wages,
+else wants to do.
+Because the poor are required to work for low wages, they

-they subsidize activities that benefit the affluent.
-Poverty creates jobs for
+subsidize activities that benefit the affluent.
+Poverty creates jobs for those

-those who tend to the poor or protect everyone else from the poor.
-The poor buy
+who tend to the poor or protect everyone else from the poor.
+The poor buy goods

 second-hand clothing, substandard housing.